natecostello/van_two_point_oh/blog/2021-11-2-8020-install/8020-install.md

 **TLDR: We built Van 2.0's structure with 15 series 8020 extruded aluminum based on its precision, strength, and popularity among DIY van conversion projects.
 Ordering cut-to-length and counter-bored pieces made assembly and install a breeze.**

+This is all rough notes and draft prose.

 2020-10-28:
 Picked up 8020